kristinaquinones/emberwisp-waitlist-prod-for-luc/docs/FAQ.md

 ### "Already subscribed" when it's a new email

-**Likely cause:** The email is already in the database from previous testing.
+**Likely cause:** The email is already in the database.

 **Fix:**
 1. Go to Supabase dashboard → Table Editor → `waitlist` table
 2. Search for the email address
-3. Delete the test entry if found
+3. Delete the entry if found if you need to

 ### Rate limiting too strict / legitimate users blocked